sjparkinson/uncomplicated.systems/_posts/2018-06-19-docker-0111-docker-compose.md

 If we wanted to reset our database (say we deleted our initial table my mistake), we can recreate the volumes using `docker up --renew-anon-volumes`.

-We can be more specific about the services we're starting/stopping by using `docker-compose start` and `docker-compose stop`, passing in the names of the services we're intersted in.
+We can be more specific about the services we're starting/stopping by using `docker-compose start` and `docker-compose stop`, passing in the names of the services we're interested in.

 If we want to run a command inside a container we can use `docker-compose run`.
 Let's try running `dep ensure` on our code (it's a way of installing depenencies in Go).